 I discovered polymer clay a few years ago and love working with this incredibly versatile medium.
 You can design sculptures and jewellery with it, imitate semi-precious beads and use various amazing techniques to create lovely textures and beautiful colours.
 The possibilities of working with polymer clay are endless.
+In this article you can find out more about this medium.

 A little bit of history..